-LAMP INDICATES CONDITION ි දි දි ල Cruise Control Status Amber Lamp: Cruise control is enabled, but not set.
+LAMP INDICATES CONDITION (3) (3) Cruise Control Status Amber Lamp: Cruise control is enabled, but not set.
 When flashing, a cruise control related fault exists.
 Green Lamp: Cruise control is set to the desired speed.
-Read the safety and operation procedures before using cruise control.
-See page 79. ++ Turn Signals One arrow flashes when the corresponding turn signal is activated.
+Read the safety and operation procedures before using cruise control. + + Turn Signals One arrow flashes when the corresponding turn signal is activated.
 Both arrows flash when the hazard signal is activated.
 If there is a problem in the signal system, the lamps will flash at twice the normal rate. МРН Vehicle Speed When standard mode is selected, speed displays in miles per hour. km/h When metric mode is selected, speed displays in kilometers per hour.
-ED High Beam The headlight switch is set to high beam.
-This indicator will flash if there is a problem with the low or high beam light. Ν Neutral The transmission is in neutral and the power switch is ON.
-INSTRUMENTS, FEATURES AND CONTROLS
+I D High Beam The headlight switch is set to high beam.
+This indicator will flash if there is a problem with the low or high beam light.